-Data Center Cleaning Standards ISO 14644-1 are defined under technical guideline of IEST (Institute of Environmental Sciences and Technology).
+The international ISO 14644-1 standard is defined under the technical guideline of IEST (Institute of Environmental Sciences and Technology).
 ISO 14644-1 is one part of a series of documents, being developed as International Standards for cleanroom and associated controlled environments.

-UK DCC Data Center Cleaning Standards ISO 14644-1 | Youtube Video
+UKDCC Data Center Cleaning Standards ISO 14644-1 | Youtube Video

 Before global cleanroom classifications and standards were adopted by the International Standards Organization (ISO), the U.S. General Service Administration’s standards (known as FS209E) were applied virtually worldwide for Data Center and Comms Room Cleaning.
 However, as the need for international standards grew, the ISO established a technical committee and several working groups to delineate its own set of standards.
-The Data Center Cleaning Standards are inherits from ISO 14644-1.
+The Data Center Cleaning Standards are inherited from ISO 14644-1.

 FS209E contains six classes, while the ISO 14644-1 classification system adds two cleaner standards and one dirtier standard.
 The “cleanest” cleanroom in FS209E is referred to as Class 1; the “dirtiest” cleanroom is a class 100,000.
-ISO cleanroom classifications are rated according to how much particulate of specific sizes exist per cubic meter.
+ISO cleanroom classifications are rated according to how much particulate of specific sizes exists per cubic meter.
 The “cleanest” cleanroom is a class 1 and the “dirtiest” a class 9.
 ISO class 3 is approximately equal to FS209E class 1, while ISO class 8 approximately equals FS209E class 100,000.

 By law, Federal Standard 209E can be superseded by new international standards for Data Center Cleaning Standards.
 It is expected that 209E will be used in some industries over the next five years, but that eventually it will be replaced internationally by ISO 14644-1.

-ISO 14644 Data Center Cleaning Standards were first formed from the US Federal Standard 209E Airborne Particulate Cleanliness Classes in Cleanrooms and Clean Zones.
+ISO 14644 Data Centre Cleaning Standards were first formed from the US Federal Standard 209E Airborne Particulate Cleanliness Classes in Cleanrooms and Clean Zones.
 The need for a single standard for cleanroom classification and testing was long felt.
 After ANSI and IEST petitioned to ISO for new standards, the first document of ISO 14644 was published in 1999, ISO 14644-1.

-In 2000, ISO 14644-2 was published, which began the process of FED-STD-209E being cancelled.
-On November 29, 2001, the document was cancelled and superseded by ISO 14644-1 and ISO 14644-2.
+In 2000, ISO 14644-2 was published, which began the process of FED-STD-209E being canceled.
+On November 29, 2001, the document was canceled and superseded by ISO 14644-1 and ISO 14644-2.

-- ISO 14644-1: Classification of air cleanliness
+- ISO 14644-1: Classification of air cleanliness PDF

 - ISO/DIS 14644-1.2(2014): Classification of air cleanliness by particle concentration